 Preheat oven to 350F.
 Get the spice liquid ready by melting all ingredients, except sweet potatoes, in a sauce pan.

 Place the roasted sweet potatoes in a stand mixer and blend thoroughly.
 Add spice liquid and whip until you get a uniform, creamy batter.

 Pour batter into a pie pan and place in 350F oven for about 50 minutes.
 Bake.

 I know the ginger and black pepper sounds weird, but trust me the spices add a nice sharpness to the halwa.
 If you however want to stick to the traditional recipe, use cardamom powder instead.

 This vegan recipe does not need eggs.
 We can get the same creamy effect with coconut milk, especially since the sweet potato already has a dense texture.

 Have you tried baking your halwa?
-Share your comments down below or on my Facebook page.
+Share your comments down below.
 As always, I love hearing from you!!